2025 North Texas SC season

-The 2025 North Texas SC season is the club's seventh season.
+The 2025 North Texas SC season was the club's seventh season.
 The first three seasons North Texas SC competed in USL League One, including the inaugural 2019 season.
 North Texas SC was the inaugural champions in USL League One.
 In December 2021, North Texas SC announced that they would compete in the inaugural MLS Next Pro season, a new division three league in American soccer.
-They are the Defending League Champions.
-This will be the last season at Choctaw Stadium as they will move to a brand new Soccer Specific Stadium in Mansfield, Texas in 2026.
+They were the defending MLS Next Pro champions.
+This was the last season at Choctaw Stadium as they will move to a brand new Soccer Specific Stadium in Mansfield, Texas in 2026.